 From what we’ve seen and heard, Bansko also looked like a great place to spend time in summer.
 Lots of hiking and lakes.
 For the kids the alpine woods looked like great places to play hide and seek in.

-Located at the foot of the Pirin Mountains 1000m above sea level, Bansko is 3 hours from Bulgaria’s capital, Sofia, 2.5 hours from Plovdiv (Bulgaria) and Thessaloniki (Greece).
+Located at the foot of the Pirin Mountains 1000m above sea level, Bansko is 3 hours from Sofia, Bulgaria about 2.5 hours from Plovdiv (Bulgaria) and Thessaloniki (Greece).

 There are direct buses from the airports in Sofia and Plovdiv although expect to pay 19 euros per person, including children over 3.
 Alternatively there are buses from Sofia for 16 lev (8 euros) for adults and 8 lev (4 euros) per child over 6.
 Buses run almost every hour, sometimes half hourly, although they alternate between leaving from the Central bus station and the Ovcha Kupel bus station.
 Both bus stations are a 10-15 lev taxi fare from the airport or 5 lev from the town centre.
 For more information on the buses (and trains) check out ATVgari for timetables in english.

 Buses also run regularly from Plovdiv and Thessaloniki.
 Check the above link for details.